whokilleddb/injection-for-dummies/dll_ll/README.md

     return 0;
 }
 ```
+> Here, the `DLL_PATH` macro expands to the full path of the malicious DLL on the system

 For injecting our DLL into the target process, we would use the `LoadLibraryA()` function from `kernel32.dll` to load our DLL into the target process's virtual memory.
 This method, however has certain drawbacks:
 - It registers the DLL with the process so it might set off some flags to alert defenders
 - If a DLL has already been loaded once with `LoadLibraryA()`, it would not trigger execution on subsequent attempts.

 With that in mind, lets walk through the code.
 First, we open a open a handle to the target process(`hProcess`).
-Then, we resolve the address of `LoadLibraryA` function from `kernel32.dll` using
+Then, we dynamically resolve the address of `LoadLibraryA` function from `kernel32.dll` as such:

+- First, we use `GetModuleHandle()` to retrieve a module handle for the `kernel32.dll`, because thats where `LoadLibraryA()` function is defined.
+- Then, we use this handle to the module(`hModule`) along with `GetProcAddress()` to fetch the address of the `LoadLibraryA()` function.
+- Once we have the address to `LoadLibraryA()`, we can go ahead and free the module handle(`hModule`)

+Next up, we need to allocate memory with `VirtualAllocEx()` in the remote process's virtual address space to store the full location of the DLL(`DLL_PATH`).
+This time around, we need to set the permission for the